zoya-chowdhury/Zoyas-Bluestamp-Portfolio/index.md

       } else if (key == "5") {
         flag = "NONE";
         stopMove();
-     // MODIFICATION: if EQ button is pressed, robot switches to follow mode } else if (key == "EQ") {
+     // If EQ button is pressed, robot switches to follow mode } else if (key == "EQ") {
         flag = "FOLW";
       }